Kristof95/Android-IP-Scanner/README.md

 - Display in ListView

 #Some extras
-- The application works with Text Changed Listener so when you add a new address it'll immediately send a request to the API.
+- The application works with Text Changed Listener so when you change something on default address, it'll immediately send a request to the API.
 - If you delete the IP from plain text the default IP address will your address of your device.